JohnMurray/busan/decisions/000-busan.md

 It's worth acknowledging that this is __the most risky__ option I could choose.
 Doing nothing would be the safest, because I could have declared victory before even writing this decision log.
-Contributing to Actix would be the quickest path completion and value for the community.
+Contributing to Actix would be the quickest path to completion and value for the community.
 Building my own is risky for a lot of reasons; I could burn out or get tired, I could build something no one wants whereas building on Actix would give me quicker feedback, I could take so long that some future _thing_ makes my work